codenameone/CodenameOne/vm/README.md

 <img align="right" src="http://codenameone.com/img/parpar.png" height="250">
 ParparVM is the VM developed by Codename One to replace the defunct [XMLVM](http://xmlvm.org/) with which it was originally built.
-We took our extensive experience both in JIT's and native OS development and built something that is both simple, concervative and performant.
+We took our extensive experience both in JIT's and native OS development and built something that is both simple, conservative and performant.

 ParparVM was designed as a client side VM and features a **concurrent GC** that doesn't block the current execution thread.
 In order to accomplish such concurrence a small penalty is paid during usage but this allows for smoother runtime.